stevehan310/stevehan310.github.io/_posts/2024-03-26-Generalized_Linear_Models.md

 ## 2. Poisson Regression

-### Three cases when Poisson Regression should be applied:
+<b>Three cases when Poisson Regression should be applied:</b>

-#### 1. When there is an exponential relationship between x and y
+a.
+When there is an exponential relationship between x and y
-#### 2. When the increase in X leads to an increase in the variance of Y
+b.
+When the increase in X leads to an increase in the variance of Y
-#### 3. When Y is a discrete variable and must be positive
+c.
+When Y is a discrete variable and must be positive

 ```python